octue/octue-sdk-python/docs/source/deploying_services_advanced.rst

 .. image:: images/deploying_services_advanced/create_trigger.png

-8. To create the topic ID, use python or similar to generate a new UUID, prefixing it with "octue.services." e.g.
-   ``octue.services.3cd3298d-90f5-4bc7-bae6-3fdbe735d42a``.
+8. The topic ID should be in the form ``octue.services.my-organisation.my-service``.
 Click "Create topic".

 9. Under "Invocation settings", click on the "Service account" menu and then "Create new service account".

 .. image:: images/deploying_services_advanced/create_service_account.png

 10. Make a new service account with a related name e.g. "my-service", then click "Create".
 Add the "octue-service-user" and "Cloud Run Invoker" roles to the service account.
+Contact us if the "octue-service-user" role is not available.

 .. image:: images/deploying_services_advanced/add_roles_to_service_account.png